Lectures on LHC Physics: QCD

-defining $\gamma(m) = \mat[P](m)$.
-Instead of assuming a fixed $\alpha_s$ in the transformed DGLAP equation Eq.(\ref{eq:dglap_mellin}) we can include $\alpha_s(\mu_R^2)$ in the running of the DGLAP equation, identifying the renormalization scale $\mu_R$ of the strong coupling with the factorization scale \underline{$\mu_F = \mu_R \equiv \mu$} .
-This allows us to replace $\log \mu^2$ in the DGLAP equation by $\alpha_s$, including the leading order Jacobian
+The solution given by Eq.\eqref{eq:def_anodim} still has the complication that it includes $\mu_F$ and $\alpha_s$ as two free parameters.
+To simplify this form we can include $\alpha_s(\mu_R^2)$ in the running of the DGLAP equation and identify the renormalization scale $\mu_R$ of the strong coupling with the factorization scale \underline{$\mu_F = \mu_R \equiv \mu$} .
+This allows us to replace $\log \mu^2$ in the DGLAP equation by $\alpha_s$, including the leading order Jacobian.
+This is clearly correct for all one-scale problems where we have no freedom to choose either of the two scales.
+We find

-This additional factor of $\alpha_s$ on the left hand side will cancel the factor $\alpha_s$ on the right hand side of the DGLAP equation Eq.(\ref{eq:dglap_mellin})
+This additional factor of $\alpha_s$ on the left hand side will cancel the factor $\alpha_s$ on the right hand side of the DGLAP equation Eq.\eqref{eq:dglap_mellin}

-Among other things in this derivation we neglect that some splitting functions have singularities and therefore the Mellin transform is not obviously well defined.
-Our convolution is not really a convolution either, because we cut it off at $Q_0^2$ etc; but the final structure in Eq.(\ref{eq:qcd_pdf_solution}) really holds.
+Among other things, in this derivation we neglect that some splitting functions have singularities and therefore the Mellin transform is not obviously well defined.
+Our convolution is not really a convolution either, because we cut it off at $Q_0^2$ etc; but the final structure in Eq.\eqref{eq:qcd_pdf_solution} really holds.

 Because we will need it in the next section we emphasize that the same kind of solution appears in pure Yang--Mills theory, \ie in QCD without quarks.
 Looking at the different color factors in QCD this limit can also be derived as the leading terms in $N_c$.
-In that case there exists also only one splitting kernel defining an anomalous dimension $\gamma$, and we find in complete analogy to Eq.(\ref{eq:qcd_pdf_solution})
+In that case there also exists only one splitting kernel defining an anomalous dimension $\gamma$.
+We find in complete analogy to Eq.\eqref{eq:qcd_pdf_solution}

 To remind ourselves that in this derivation we unify the renormalization and factorization scales we denote them just as $\mu$.
 This solution to the DGLAP equation is not completely determined: as a solution to a differential equation it also includes an integration constant which we express in terms of $\mu_0$.
 The DGLAP equation therefore does not determine parton densities, it only describes their evolution from one scale $\mu_F$ to another, just like a renormalization group equation in the ultraviolet.